bips-hb/ConNIS/README.md

 #> # ℹ 20 more rows
 ```

-Using the “Bonferroni-Holm correction” with $\alpha=0.05$ for multiple
+Using the “Bonferroni-Holm” correction with $\alpha=0.05$ for multiple
 testing problem ConNIS declared the follwing 12 genes as essential:

 ``` r